dan-glz/METDock/README.md

 # METDock
-This tool is still a work in progress and is expected to be resumed starting January 2026
+This tool is still a work in progress.

 ## Overview